Anglo-Saxon Federation of America: Peak and Decline

 By the 1930s and 1940s, several groups affiliated with the federation could be found throughout the United States.
 After a split between Rand and Cameron, in 1938 the group's headquarters were moved from Detroit to Haverhill, MA, where Rand lived.

 The organization's framework decayed rapidly following World War II.
 The only branch to survive into the 1960s was in Portland, Oregon and it stopped publishing a newsletter in mid-1964.

 By the mid-1970s, most of the group's membership had either died or left the group.
 Its magazine, Destiny Magazine, ceased monthly publication in 1969, publishing quarterly until 1970 after which Rand continued publishing an "Editorial Letter."

 The group still remains active, publishing books and accepting new members.
+They are now located at 43 Grove Street in Merrimac Massachusetts.

 Beliefs

 The group asserts that the Bible contains the past, present, and future history of Israel.

 The group also believes that the Bible determines exactly which group should take the name "Israel" based on which nation or race best fulfills the promises God made in the Old Testament.
 The Bible states that Israel was to be a powerful nation located to the northwest of Palestine that holds a great heathen empire in domination, is the chief missionary power in the world, and is immune to defeat in war.
 The Bible also mentions a group which split itself off from the parent "Israel" to become a great nation in its own right.
 The federation concludes that the only nation which meets the above criteria was Great Britain, and, by extension, the United States which separated itself from Great Britain later.